First off, THANK YOU for looking to adopt from a rescue!

 Yet, they still have so much love to give.

-- All our animals are in our care for a minimum of ten days.
+- All our animals have under gone a quarantine and observation period prior to being placed for adoption.
 We use this time to get to know each animal; observe any medical or behavioral issues that may arise.
+We do our best to guess age, breed, and size, but we can never be certain.
+We also cannot guarantee health or temperament.

-- Spaying and neutering is the most important part of their vet care.
-Every animal that comes through our rescue has their spay or neuter paid for in full by us.
-If the animal is of age, this happens prior to adoption.
-It they are under six months, we book and pay for their appointment to be fixed at 6 months with our vet!
-This is 110% mandatory they be spayed/ neutered.
+- Every animal that comes through our rescue has their spay or neuter fully covered by us when brought to our partnered vet clinics.
+Animals who are six months old and older are fixed prior to adoption.
+If they are under six months, we book and pay for their appointment to be fixed at six months with our vet!
+It is 110% mandatory.
 Sterilization is the one and only guaranteed way to not add to the pet over-population.
-With so many animals needing homes, we all need to be a part of the solution!

 We start accepting applications on animals once their quarantine is over and they have passed their vet exam.
 At this point their status is changed to available and we work on a first come first served basis.
 Keep in mind, we are mainly volunteer run so often we process applications in the evening so there can be multiple submitted in a day but we will let you know if that's the case!
 At adoption events, they are processed at the end of the event.

-There is than a 24 hour wait period after the initial meeting.
+After meeting a dog, there is a 24-hour wait period after the initial meeting.
 This time is given for you to decide and discuss (if needed) if the animal is a good fit for you, your lifestyle and your family.
+Once you come to a decision, you can let the adoption coordinator know and they will arrange with you the pick up time!

 That's a huge amount of time!
 Are you ready to care for an animal for that long?
 What about potential moves or job changes or vacations?
 What about training needs, annual vet checks, emergency vet visits?
 There is so much more to consider than just their super cute faces, the unconditional love and joy they bring to your life!